Skip to main content.

 • Architecture

-Not far from the nation’s capital and surrounded by a beautiful landscape with a carp pond and romantic paths lies Jegenstorf Castle, a former Patrician country residence.
-It can be reached by train in only 20 minutes from Bern’s main station.
+Not far from the nation’s federal city and surrounded by a beautiful park with a carp pond and romantic paths lies Jegenstorf Castle.
+The former Patrician country residence can be reached in only 20 minutes by train from Bern station.

-Today, Jegenstorf Castle is a museum that takes visitors on a journey to the past: the impressive interior is decorated with bourgeois and Patrician furniture from the old city and the republic of Bern.
-One of the highlights is Switzerland’s largest exhibition of baroque tiled stoves from all parts of the country.
+Today, Jegenstorf Castle is a museum that takes visitors on a journey to the past: the impressive interior is decorated with bourgeois and Patrician furniture from the old city and republic of Bern.
+One of the highlights is the largest exhibited collection of baroque tile stoves in Switzerland, with pieces from all parts of the country.

-Special exhibitions, scenic guided tours, adventure and fairytale tours for children and other events take place at the castle and the park.
-Every day during opening hours, “Schloss(zeit)reise” (“(Time)travel at the castle) takes families back in time.
+Special exhibitions, scenic guided tours, adventure and fairytale tours for children, and other events regularly take place at the castle and the park.
+Every day during opening hours, the “Schloss(zeit)reise” ([Time]travel at the castle) takes families back in time.

-There are three permanent exhibitions, dedicated to the following persons and organisations: Bernese patois poet Rudolf von Tavel (1866–1934), Bernese educator and economist Philipp Emanuel von Fellenberg (1771–1844), and the Economic Society of the Canton of Bern (OGG, since 1759).
+There are three permanent exhibitions, dedicated to the following persons and organisations: Bernese dialect poet Rudolf von Tavel (1866–1934), Bernese educator and economist Philipp Emanuel von Fellenberg (1771–1844), and the Ökonomische Gemeinnützige Gesellschaft Bern (Non-Profit Economic Society of Bern OGG, since 1759).

-The baroque oasis with its carp pond is open all day, every day for recreation and relaxing strolls.
-The fruit from the trees in the arboretum (ProSpecieRara) is made into delicious apple bubbly that can be enjoyed at the castle’s café.
+The baroque castle gardens are open all day, every day for recreation and relaxing strolls.
+The fruit from the trees in the arboretum (ProSpecieRara) is made into delicious apple bubbly that can be enjoyed at the in-house café.

 To the tour

-Equipped with an adventure map and compass, the explorers roam the castle and park, following the tracks of the “luggage stations” from A to Z. The deposited suitcases are filled with fun games, quizzes, puzzles and interesting information regarding the history of the construction and ownership of the castle as well as behind-the-scenes glimpses and stories of the paintings, objects and façades of Jegenstorf Castle.
+Equipped with an adventure map and compass, explorers roam the castle and park, following the trail of the “luggage stations” from A to Z. The deposited suitcases are filled with fun games, quizzes and puzzles.
+Discover the history of the construction and ownership of the castle as well as behind-the-scenes glimpses and stories of the paintings, objects and façades of Jegenstorf Castle.

 Jump right into the fantastic, magical world of fairytales!
-On this guided tour through the historic castle, the castle fairy tells beautiful tales. … and they lived happily ever after.
+On this guided tour through the centuries-old castle, the castle fairy tells beautiful tales.

-The adventure tour puts a fun twist on exploring the castle, its treasures and its stories.
-After the tour, fun and games await the little explorers at the top of the castle’s 1,000-year-old tower: dressing up, portrait drawing, sealing, building, painting and more.
+The adventure tour is an entertaining way to explore the castle, its treasures and its stories.
+After the tour, fun games and creative activities await at the top of the castle’s 1,000-year-old tower: dressing up, portrait drawing, sealing, building, painting and more.

-Maidservant and lady of the manor: on this fun tour, actors in historical costume chat with visitors and tell tales about life at the castle.
+Maidservant and lady of the manor: on this tour, actors in historical costume chat with visitors and let them in on the castle gossip.
 Also suited for children from the age of ten.

 Further information on the offers and events can be found on the Jegenstorf Castle website.